Clickstream

 People Also Ask

-A clickstream is the chronological record of every action a user takes on a website or app—such as page views, link clicks, form submissions and other interactions.
-By logging timestamps, URLs or element identifiers and contextual metadata, clickstreams reveal the exact path users follow.
-Analyzing this data uncovers navigation patterns, bottlenecks, popular content and conversion drivers.
+A clickstream is the chronological record of every action a user takes on a website or app, such as page views, link clicks, form submissions, and other interactions.
+By logging timestamps, URLs, element identifiers, and contextual metadata, clickstreams reveal the exact path users follow.